aspose-ocr/Aspose-OCR-Reference-Tutorials/content/english/java/advanced-ocr-techniques/perform-ocr-image-from-url/_index.md

 ### Q4: How can I get support for Aspose.OCR-related issues?

 A4: Visit the [Aspose.OCR forum](https://forum.aspose.com/c/ocr/16) for community support and discussions.
-For premium support, consider acquiring a temporary license from [purchase.aspose.com/temporary-license](https://purchase.aspose.com/temporary-license/).
+For premium support, consider acquiring a temporary license from [Temporary License](https://purchase.aspose.com/temporary-license/).

 ### Q5: Is there a free trial available for Aspose.OCR for Java?